Member Organizations

 International Financial Reporting Standards

-Under the Law, all large entities and listed companies, banks, insurance companies and other non-bank financial institutions are required to apply IFRS as issued by the IASB and translated into the Kazakh and the Russian languages and published by the authorized body in the Republic of Kazakhstan under the copyright agreement with the IFRS Foundation.
+Under the Law, all large entities and listed companies, banks, insurance companies, and other non-bank financial institutions are required to apply IFRS as issued by the IASB and translated into the Kazakh and Russian languages and published by the authorized body in the Republic of Kazakhstan under a copyright agreement with the IFRS Foundation.
 As of 2021, the 2015 IFRS Blue Book in Russian, the 2016 IFRS Red Book in Kazakh, and the 2015 IFRS for SMEs have been translated for application in Kazakhstan.

 Medium-sized enterprises and state enterprises are required to use either full IFRS or IFRS for SMEs.
 Small enterprises must choose between full IFRS, IFRS for SMEs, and KNFRS 1, which is based on national tax rules.